ATOC 4815/5815

 Step 2: Upload with twine

-pip install twine # install twine (one time)
+pip install build twine # install both tools (one time)

 twine upload --repository testpypi dist/*